stevenpersia/road-to-become-a-ninja-developer/README.md

 # Road to be a ninja developer.
 All technologies and tools I need to know.
-As long as I can, I will put links where I used technology or tools.
+As long as I can, I will put links where I used technologies or tools.
-Ticking a technology or a tool does not necessarily indicate that I am an expert with but that I have at least the basics.
+Ticking a technology or a tool does not necessarily indicate that I am an expert with it but that I have at least the basics.

 ## Front End